nityansuman/nityansuman/README.md

 - :earth_asia: For a whole lot of shenanigans, connect with me on [**LinkedIn**](https://www.linkedin.com/in/kumar-nityan-suman/)

 Something more about me ...
 - :books: Always eager to learn.
-Currently trying my hands on Reinforcement Learning.
+Getting my hands dirty with **Graph Networks** and **Reinforcement Learning**.
+- I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.
 - A good :man_cook: cook, an enthusiastic badminton :badminton: player, like to draw :art: random stuff and a chess :chess_pawn: enthusiast.
-- I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.

 ## Tech Stack :toolbox: